The Latest: House gives final approval to Trump’s big tax bill and sends it to him to sign

 Republicans say the tax breaks will prevent a tax hike on households and grow the economy.
 They maintain they are trying to rightsize the safety net programs for the population they were initially designed to serve, mainly pregnant women, the disabled and children, and root out what they describe as waste, fraud and abuse.

-“Small business represents the heart and soul of the American economy,” Jeffries said, pointing to entrepreneurs who could see their insurance access compromised.
+"Small business represents the heart and soul of the American economy," Jeffries said, pointing to entrepreneurs who could see their insurance access compromised as the GOP bill adds bureaucratic barriers to health care.

-The 2010 Affordable Care Act created exchanges that fostered entrepreneurship by freeing Americans from dependence on employer-based insurance.
-The Trump-GOP bill adds bureaucratic barriers to health care through the exchanges.

-Jeffries says the GOP is pushing a “lie … that the everyday Americans who are participating in, have access to programs like the Affordable Care Act aren’t worthy.”

 Jeffries says the GOP tax and policy bill’s effects is “an all-out assault” on veterans.